 Join other business leaders from all over the region and discuss innovative ways in which people are communicating, collaborating and attracting, in addition to empowering the best talent in the fourth industrial revolution — the digital revolution.

-Take advantage of our Early-bird discount when you register before March 31.
+Take advantage of our discounted fee when you register before April 28, 2017.

 In today’s fast-changing world, the workplace is much more than a physical space occupied by people during regular office hours.
 The line between professional and personal life is becoming blurred as people are able to connect and work at virtually any time, any place.
 As the revolution continues, employees will seek new, unprecedented ways of working and collaborating.

 Keeping up with these changes in the work experience is a challenge for many organizations, which must adapt to an entirely new working environment: the digital workplace.
 What are the key success factors for implementing a digital workplace strategy capable of driving true cultural change?